Wednesday, October 31, 2018

 But me, I like to think better of Orn than that.

 Orn never did anything outright to hurt Werner's family.
-No "accidents" ever befell Ben Butler's store, and no suspicious fires ever threatened the Gunderman's house... but every time Orn and Wenrer happened to be in the same place, Orn would needle poor Gunderman until the younger feller had to walk away silently, with the sound of everybody present laughing at him as he skulked off.
+No "accidents" ever befell Ben Butler's store, and no suspicious fires ever threatened the Gunderman's house... but every time Orn and Werner happened to be in the same place, Orn would needle poor Gunderman until the younger feller had to walk away silently, with the sound of everybody present laughing at him as he skulked off.

 Orn's attacks, for lack of a better word, were all verbal.
 Some were pretty clever, while others were kinda juvenile, like replacing "Werner" with "worm," dumb stuff like that.